-Up to 26.5 CEs Approved for Psychologists, Social Workers, Mental Health Professionals, and Dietitians.
+Up to 26.5 CEs Approved for Psychologists, Social Workers, Mental Health Professionals,Nurses, and Dietitians.
 ISG is approved by the American Psychological Association to provide continuing education credits to psychologists.
-International Seminars Group maintains responsibility for all programs and content.
+International Seminars Group maintains responsibility for this program and its content.

 Marriage & Family Therapy

 Mindful Self-Compassion is an 8-Week holistic wellness program that combines the skills of mindfulness and self-compassion to enhance emotional resilience.
 Participants learn to turn toward and acknowledge difficult thoughts and feelings (such as inadequacy, sadness, anger, confusion) with mindfulness and respond with kindness rather than self-criticism.
 Research has shown that self-compassion enhances emotional wellbeing.

 This course is based on the groundbreaking research of Kristin Neff and the clinical expertise of Christopher Germer.
 MSC teaches core principles and practices that enable participants to open to the present moment, feel connected to self and others and respond with compassion.

 Psychologists, Social Workers, and other Mental Health Professionals benefit by exploring the latest research in self-compassion and mindfulness, by discovering how these practices can be integrated under the umbrella of self-compassion training, by learning skills that they can practice themselves for personal wellbeing, and by enhancing their professional skills in domains such as therapy, teaching, or research.
 There are now over 1200 articles in peer-reviewed journals that show the efficacy of these practices in mental health.

 MSC Learning Objectives